-That, in and of itself is a HUGE statement to make, but it becomes an even bigger realization when one truly understands what that means.
+That in and of itself is a HUGE statement to make but it becomes an even bigger realization when one truly understands what that means.

 GROWING LOCAL SAVES MONEY & HELPS CLEAN UP THE PLANET WHILE FEEDING THE WORLD

 It’s about education and getting the word out that it doesn’t have to be like it is.
-That we don’t have to rely on a food system that provides for us, when we can provide for ourselves and our families.
+That we don’t have to rely on a food system that provides for us when we can provide for ourselves and our families.

-Teaching people to grow their own food in their own yard, instead of growing lawns will have the effect of creating true independence, and self reliance.
+Teaching people to grow their own food in their own yard, instead of growing lawns, will have the effect of creating true independence and self-reliance.
 No more relying on a food system that with political turmoil, natural disaster, economic collapse, or government bureaucracy could stifle or even stop completely the flow of food, or raise prices on the food you eat to the point where you couldn’t afford to feed your family.

 It means billions of dollars saved annually in shipping food thousands of miles over the planet.
-It means less pesticides and chemicals in and on the food you eat.
+It means fewer pesticides and chemicals in and on the food you eat.
 It means healthier food.
 It means you truly know where your food comes from.
 It means you are contributing to the growth and harmony of a food system we can all be proud of participating in.

 It means healthier living and no more starving children.